neutronx36/neutronx36/README.md

 ###

-<p align="left">ℹ️ About Me:<br>- 🌱 Exploring software development with a focus on Java and Python micro projects.<br>- 💻 Computer engineering Diploma Student , passionate about coding 💻.</p>
+<p align="left">ℹ️ About Me:<br><br>- 🌱 Exploring software development with a focus on Java and Python micro projects.<br>- 💻 Computer engineering Diploma Student , passionate about coding 💻.</p>

 ###